ethhub-io/ethhub/docs/other/funds/ecf.md

 # ECF

-The Ethereum Community Fund \(ECF\) aims to provide both funding and support to builders of decentralized technologies.
+The Ethereum Community Fund \(ECF\) is a nonprofit initiative commited to providing financial support and strategic guidance to projects working on various aspects in blockchain: critical infrastructure and research, developer experience and tooling, open source development advocacy, educational initiatives, and responsible community growth.

 ## Founding Members